quaffpotion/ggt/README.md

 # Todo
 - [ ] Write outline in rooted tree form
+    - [ ] State combinatorial lemma
     - [x] State wrap up lemmas
     - [ ] Formally state each node in tree
     - [ ] Prove the 4,7 to 6 implication (arrive at core having connected 1-dim fibers)
     - [ ] Use Lemmas to prove main statement
-- [ ] Show our setup matches the hypotheses for the combinatorial lemma
+- [x] Show our setup matches the hypotheses for the combinatorial lemma
     - [x] (Lemma 4) Path in positive halfspace lemma (cf: 10/1 notes)
-    - [ ] Define subpaths formally
+    - [x] Specify existence of subpaths formally
-    - [ ] Existence of subpaths in vertical factor from original path implies a path in the filled set.
+    - [x] Existence of subpaths in vertical factor from original path implies a path in the filled set.
 - [ ] Setup for the combinatorial lemma is invariant under snipping procedure (cf: 10/1 notes)